abhijith-s-2002/abhijith-s-2002/README.md

 ## 🚀 About Me

-- 🎓 Final-year student with a passion for full-stack development
+- 🎓 Electronics and communication graduate with a passion for full-stack development
 - 🌐 I enjoy building websites that are fast, user-friendly, and visually appealing
 - 🛠️ Currently exploring **Three.js**, **React + Vite**, **Django**, and **Brain-Computer Interfaces**
 - ✍️ I write blogs and technical content that simplifies complex ideas